Payment Orchestration: What a merchant needs to know

 A huge myth in payments today is that merchants require complex routing strategies to optimize fees, flows, and revenue.
 However, most merchants want—and honestly, benefit more from—a much simpler approach to payment optimization: the ability to integrate a backup processor.

-Choosing the right PSP, whether that is a more ‘black box’ experience where they hold the payment gateway relationships or one that offers a greater depth of flexibility in subscriptions management or treasury and payables management, is based on the business's needs.
+Choosing the right payment orchestration company, whether that is a more ‘black box’ experience where they hold the payment gateway relationships or one that offers a greater depth of flexibility in subscriptions management or treasury and payables management, is based on the business's needs.

-- All customer-sensitive data is secure yet available for merchant use
+- All customer-sensitive data is secure yet available for use.

-- Customer cardholder data (CHD) can be used to process transactions across a functionally infinite range of payment methods and providers
+- Customer cardholder data (CHD) can process transactions across a functionally infinite range of payment methods and providers.

-The merchant simply uses the tokenization provider’s API to collect and store customer PII and CHD and instructs the provider to transmit that information as needed to the preferred downstream payment processors and payment gateways.
+The merchant simply uses the tokenization provider’s API to collect and store customer PII and CHD and instructs the provider to transmit that information to the preferred downstream payment processors and gateways.